joshuabecker91/codetube/README.md

 GitHub Repo: https://github.com/joshuabecker91/codetube

 Names of group members and their primary role on project:
-    Front-End - Summer King and Sitora Pekker
+-Front-End - Summer King and Sitora Pekker
-    Models - Jason Harrel and Jake Miller
+-Models - Jason Harrel and Jake Miller
-    Controllers - Josh Becker
+-Controllers - Josh Becker

 Project Description:
-    CodeTube - A full stack YouTube clone, but dedicated to software development.
-An app/website where users can share and watch videos similar to the look and feel of YouTube but called "CodeTube".
-The platform allows users to watch content without being logged in.
-When users are logged in, they can CRUD videos via a video source link to contribute to the app/website.
-The videos, website, and all content is targeted to cater an audience that is learning how to code.
+-CodeTube - A full stack YouTube clone, but dedicated to software development.
+An app/website where users -can share and watch videos similar to the look and feel of YouTube but called "CodeTube".
+The platform allows -users to watch content without being logged in.
+When users are logged in, they can CRUD videos via a video -source link to contribute to the app/website.
+The videos, website, and all content is targeted to cater an -audience that is learning how to code.

 New Programming Concept(s) We are Planning to Learn:
 -Django.
 Hoping to learn and use django, but with time constraints we may have to revert back to flask.

 Project Technologies:
     -Python